Nadoum: Together for Change – Sustaining HIV services in MENA

 We support marginalised populations wherever they are at highest risk of HIV and in the most challenging political and social environments.

-This programme, Sustainability of Services for key populations in MENA Region – supported by the Global Fund, exists because we are not afraid to go where others don’t.
+This programme, Nadoum: Together for change – Sustaining services in MENA – supported by the Global Fund, exists because we are not afraid to go where others don’t.

 We work on the frontline of AIDS in the Middle East and North Africa (MENA) by: